fkanedev/fkctp-django-Car-Dealerships-ma-ci-tdd-ui/README.md

 ### Key Features
 - **Dealership Management**: Allows administrators to add, update, and manage dealership listings and details.
 - **Vehicle Reviews**: Enables customers to add reviews and ratings for vehicles and dealerships.
+- **Sentiment Analysis**: Utilizes natural language processing to analyze the tone and sentiment of user reviews.
 - **Dealer Details**: Provides comprehensive information about each dealer, including contact details and location.
 - **User Interaction**: Includes features for user registration, authentication, and personalized user experiences.